 The only caveat, potentially, is accessibility.

-"The main concern I hear from Manhattanites discovering Riverdale is that it is too far and inaccessible," said Endress.
+"The main concern I hear from Manhattanites discovering Riverdale is that it is too far and inaccessible," Endress says.
 "I live in Harlem right now and my partner and I are looking in Riverdale, but we also have a car so it's easy for us to get around."

-For those without wheels of their own, however, Endress says that in addition to the Metro North stop and 1 train, MTA shuttle buses go around the neighborhood and meet every incoming and outgoing train by 15 minutes.
-There are also express Bx1 and Bx2 buses down Henry Hudson Parkway to the east and west sides of Manhattan.
+For those without wheels of their own, however, Endress says that in addition to the Metro-North stop and 1 train, MTA shuttle buses go around the neighborhood and meet every incoming and outgoing train by 15 minutes.
+There are also express Bx1 and Bx2 buses to the east and west sides of Manhattan.

 Median sales price: $335,000

-The Jackson Heights neighborhood in north-central Queens is one of the borough's most diverse—no small feat in a borough that is the most diverse corner of the nation.
-About half the area's residents identify as Latino, according to Census data, and about 20 percent Asian (Indian, Pakistani, and Bangladeshi), bringing the area a wealth of great restaurants, shops and cultural happenings.
-The housing stock here comes in a variety of styles: Despite having avoided the glass-and-steel encroachment increasingly on the scene further west in Long Island City and Astoria, brick versions of those co-ops are on offer, like Stratford Hall, a condo on 35th Avenue that converted from rentals in the early 2000s.
-Part of the neighborhood, though, is a designated historic district with tri-level semi-detached homes and prewar co-ops, many spanning full blocks and outfitted with details like crown molding and glass doorknobs.
+Jackson Heights in north-central Queens is one of the borough's most diverse—no small feat in one of the most diverse places in the country.
+About half the area's residents identify as Latino, according to census data, and about 20 percent Asian (Indian, Pakistani, and Bangladeshi, Nepalese among them), bringing the area a wealth of great restaurants, shops and cultural happenings.
+The housing stock here comes in a variety of styles: Having so far avoided the glass-and-steel encroachment further west in Long Island City and Astoria, Jackson Heights does have brick condos on offer, like Stratford Hall, a condo on 35th Avenue that converted from rentals in the early 2000s.
+Part of the neighborhood, is a designated historic district with tri-level semi-detached homes and prewar co-ops, many spanning full blocks and outfitted with details like crown molding and glass doorknobs.

-Jackson Heights, especially around the Roosevelt Avenue and Broadway intersection, is well served by public transportation.
-The express E and F trains serve the aforementioned junction, along with local M, R and 7 trains.
+Jackson Heights is well-served by transit, especially around the Roosevelt Avenue and Broadway intersection, which is served by the express E and F trains serve the along with local M, R and 7 trains.
 Further east, 7-train access continues, and runs express from Junction Boulevard.